learn-co-students/ruby-project-guidelines-sfo01-seng-ft-042020/README.md

       - Present any code you would like to highlight.
 7. *OPTIONAL, BUT RECOMMENDED*: Write a blog post about the project and process.

+### Conclusion
+1. Mod 1 project has not only helped us leave our protective shell of runing learn tests during our labs and taught us to code and build a fully fleshed project on our own.
+This project

 ---
 ### Common Questions:
 - How do I turn off my SQL logger?